aflansburg/hotdog-not-hotdog/README.md

 A project nobody asked for.

-This YOLO-based image classifier to detect whether an image contains a hotdog or not.
+YOLO-based image classifier to detect whether an image contains a hotdog or not.
 Built with [Ultralytics](https://www.ultralytics.com/) [YOLO11](https://docs.ultralytics.com/models/yolo11/) and inspired by Silicon Valley's "See Food" app.

 ## Features